jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-bootstrapping.md

 </td>
 <td class="content">Both <code>spring.data.gemfire.name</code> and
 <code>spring.data.gemfire.cache.server.port</code> are well-known
-properties used by SDG to dynamically configure VMware GemFire with a Spring Boot <code>application.properties</code> file or by using Java System properties.
-You can find these properties in the annotation Javadoc in SDG’s annotation-based configuration model.
+properties used by [spring-data-gemfire-name] to dynamically configure [vmware-gemfire-name] with a Spring Boot <code>application.properties</code> file or by using Java System properties.
+You can find these properties in the annotation Javadoc in [spring-data-gemfire-name]’s annotation-based configuration model.
 For example, see the Javadoc for the https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/config/annotation/CacheServerApplication.html#port--[<code>spring.data.gemfire.cache.server.port</code>
 property].
-Most SDG annotations include corresponding properties that can be defined in Spring Boot <code>application.properties</code>, which is explained in detail in the https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-properties/#bootstrap-annotation-config-properties[documentation].</td>
+Most [spring-data-gemfire-name] annotations include corresponding properties that can be defined in Spring Boot <code>application.properties</code>, which is explained in detail in the https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-properties/#bootstrap-annotation-config-properties[documentation].</td>